austinsonger/documentation/source/main/OwlHAWS.rst

    not host 1.1.1.1 and not port 22

-Where 1.1.1.1 is your OwlH master ip that will connect to your agent
+Where 1.1.1.1 must be replaced with your OwlH master ip that will connect to your server.